 During the Spanish Armament Hutt commissioned the frigate Lizard 28 in July 1790, and that September he sailed for Ferrol to spy on the Spanish fleet, which shortly afterwards retired to Cadiz.
 The Lizard entered Portsmouth to refit in the following March, and in April went out into the Channel on the impress service to re-enter port in early June with a tender and many pressed men.
 In September, with the Russian Armament over, he sailed for Leith with those seamen who had been discharged at Spithead, and at the end of this duty his ship was paid off in October.

-In December 1792 Hutt recommissioned the Queen 98, the flagship of Rear-Admiral Alan Gardner, sailing to the Leeward Islands on 26 March 1793 to commence the campaign against the French possessions in that area, and returning home with the admiral in October to serve in the Channel Fleet.
+In December 1792 Hutt recommissioned the Queen 98, the flagship of Rear-Admiral Alan Gardner, sailing to the Leeward Islands in March 1793 to commence what would prove to be a disappointing campaign against the French possessions in that area, and returning home with the admiral on 1 October to serve in the Channel Fleet.

 On 28 and 29 May 1794, prior to the Battle of the Glorious First of June, the Queen sustained a great deal of damage when she found herself engaged with almost all of the French line after making a mistaken manoeuvre.
 During this action Hutt lost a leg, so that he was below decks convalescing on the actual day of the battle.
 When he was subsequently landed at Spithead initial reports indicated that he had succumbed to his wounds, but by the third week of June it was announced that he was still alive, and that hopes were high for his recovery.
 Sadly complications then set in and he died on 30 June, with plans being put in place for a full military funeral at Gosport on 3 July.